Proton CamPro engine: CamPro CFE engine

+Complete engine failure

 In 2016, a public recall affecting more than 90,000 CamPro CFE equipped vehicles took place for the oil cooler hose.
 Together with the recall, service intervals for oil cooler hose replacement were lowered to every 40,000 kilometres.
 The intervals was increased to every 80,000 kilometres following the availability of a higher quality oil cooler hose in 2018 replacing an all rubber component from before with a part rubber, part metal component.